You become a member of Under One Roof by registering and completing an online application though this website.

 As the bidding is about to close the system will look at properties in the areas the applicant has chosen and look at the properties that the applicant has the best chance on ie will be placed highest on the list.
 It will then place bids on those properties.

 Note : If an applicant has already placed a bid for whatever reason the system could overwrite these bids if the properties it finds will give a better result.

 When the closing date for the bidding cycle has passed a shortlist will be produced for each property that has been advertised.
 The shortlists will be different as they will reflect the applicants who have bid on that property and the band they are in.
 We will start to look at the people who have bid for each property from the top of the list.

 The successful person is usually the one who meets the property criteria, is in the highest housing band and who has been on the Under One Roof waiting list in that band for the longest amount of time.

-The successful bidder is then contacted by email or phone so we can check their details, the banding awarded to them and to request relevant proofs.
+The successful bidder will be contacted by their online messages, email or phone so we can check their details, the banding awarded to them and to request relevant proofs.

 We will require:

-You will be given 48hours to provide the required information.
-Failure to provide the information may result in a change to your banding and you missing out on being considered for the property.
+Applicants will be given 48hours to provide the required information.
+Failure to provide the information may result in a change to the banding and missing out on being considered for the property.

 We can't confirm exactly how long a person may wait to be re-housed as this will depend on individual circumstances and a number of contributing factors, such as: